Tunisia Incumbent Saied Set To Win Presidential Vote: Exit Polls - UrduPoint

 ISIE had barred 14 candidates from joining the race, citing insufficient endorsements, among other technicalities.

+At his campaign's office in the capital, Saied warned of "foreign interference" and pledged to "build our country and we will rid it of the corrupt and conspirators".

+"The results announced by the exit polls are very close to reality," he told national television.
+"We will wait for the official results."

-The board is set to announce the official election results on Monday.
+The board is set to announce the preliminary election results on Monday.

 This year's turnout figure compared to 45 percent in 2019 and is the lowest the country has recorded in a presidential vote since its 2011 revolution.